How to naturally boost production of the histamine degrading DAO enzyme

 While there remains some controversy as to how diamine oxidase is linked to excess histamine, for the purposes of this post I’m just looking at studies speaking of how we can boost this enzyme.

 A recent study confirmed what I’ve been writing about for the last few years regarding DAO and nutrients,

-and because I’m a fan of getting as many nutrients as possible as food rather than supplements, I created my nutrient and antioxidant dense cookbooks.
-Check out the books and read about how antioxidants fight histamine inflammation here.
+and because I’m a fan of getting as many nutrients as possible as food rather than supplements, I created my nutrient and antioxidant dense histamine reset.

 DAO boosting nutrients